A set of two lifeguard chairs offering a slightly different perspective of familiar landscapes.

 Passers-by in Macclesfield were invited to sit with me up there to chat about hope.
 I knew it was out there but it was feeling pretty thin on the ground.
 I collected hope from across the town: from Weston, Hurdsfield, The Grosvenor Shopping Centre and South Park and put them into a hope index.
 Hope is a feeling that is much tougher than I had given it credit for.
 I thought it was a bit soft, optimistic, naïve.
 But no, it’s a hardy old thing.
 The last thing to be lost.

-At the end of my stay people could sit on top of the lifeguard chairs at twilight in Sparrow Park, this time with a cold glass of cava and a hope from the index to hear.
-The complete index of hope was printed onto cards and given to the person when they returned to the ground.
+At the end of my time in the town, people returned to the chairs at twilight- this time with a cold glass of cava and chose a hope from the index to hear.
+The complete index of hope was printed onto cards and given out when they returned to the ground.

 A Barnaby Festival commission.
 Photos by Simon Brown.